NickStallman/home-assistant-repo/winet-extractor/README.md

 This project connects to the Sungrow WiNet-S2 wifi dongle and communicates with it's Websocket API.
 This allows access to all metrics updated every 10 seconds.

+This project may also be usable with the older Winet-S dongle and a range of other inverters and devices.

 ## Compatibility

 This list is the confirmed working with the following hardware.